Flatulence Problems? Try These Home Remedies

 Depending on the type and quantity of food we eat, we release greater or lesser quantities of intestinal gases.

-The main causes of this problem are:
+The main causes of these gases:

 - Lactose intolerance or allergies to certain foods,